Marcin-Migdal/Munchkin-client/README.md

 # Munchtrack

 ## Description:
-Munchtrack is a Service created with a though to allow muncking card game to be easier to follow.
+Munchtrack is a Service created with a though to allow munchkin card game to be easier to follow.

 This repository contains front-end part of the service, it is made using React and Javascript and other external libraries like:<br />
 - [Material-ui](https://material-ui.com/)<br />